 Information regarding the course can be found on UDisc, an app for Disc Golfers that allows participants to discover courses, keep score, track stats and improve their game.
 The app is available in the iTunes store for Apple products and Google Play for Android.

-The disc golf course was made possible thru a generous donation by Brian and Lisette Steelglove, owners of The Firebarn Restaurant in Durand.
+The disc golf course was made possible thru a generous donation by Brian, Lisatte and Chloe Steelglove.

-The Durand Disc Golf Group installed the sleeves and baskets on Saturday, November 24th.
-The Durand Disc Golf Group is a non-profit organization that will maintain the course, promote the game of disc golf, host leagues and tournaments throughout the year.
-For more information about the Durand Disc Golf Group or to learn more about the game of Disc Golf, contact Executive Director Buck Walden via Facebook Messenger at Durand Disc Golf Group.
+The Durand Disc Golf Club installed the sleeves and baskets on Saturday, November 24th.
+The Durand Disc Golf Club is an organization that will maintain the course, promote the game of disc golf, host leagues and tournaments throughout the year.
+For more information about the Durand Disc Golf Club or to learn more about the game of Disc Golf, contact Executive Director Buck Walden via Facebook Messenger at Durand Disc Golf Club.

-The course was designed by Barry Maxwell of the Rockford Disc Golf Group NFP.
-The Rockford Disc Golf Group was instrumental in helping with the planning and organization of the course.
+The course was designed by the Rockford Disc Golf Group NFP.
+The Rockford Disc Golf Group, along with members of the Durand community were instrumental in helping with the planning and organization of the course.